 But Jay never really committed to his retirement.
 From 2004 on, he seemed hell-bent on proving that he still had what it took to keep the No. 1 spot.
 Every release from this period of his career had a strategic selling point, whether it was a marquee collaborator like R. Kelly, Kanye West, or Linkin Park, or a calculated buy-in — Kingdom Come and Budweiser, American Gangster and the film American Gangster, Magna Carta … Holy Grail and Samsung.
 These albums range from lyrically and musically progressive, to painfully awkward and unfocused.

-Maybe it’s too early to determine, but Jay-Z’s latest album, the confessional 4:44, seems to be the start of a new phase in the rapper’s career.
+The confessional 4:44, released in 2017, seemed to be the start of a new phase in the rapper’s career.
 It’s a human album that builds on familiar topics like black nationalism, infidelity, and money phones, but here, he handles these topics with more maturity and sophistication than ever before.

-So what’s next for Jay-Z?
+So what’s next for Jay-Z, who this week turned 50 and re-gifted Spotify with his full discography to celebrate?
 It’s never been harder to predict where he’s headed musically — which is why it’s the perfect time to look back on his entire body of work.
 Below, you’ll find a comprehensive listing of Jay-Z’s songs with some parameters for manageability: no freestyles over someone else’s beats (sorry “Young, Gifted and Black”), no song in which Jay-Z is not the lead artist (unless it appears on a DJ compilation).
 No leaked tracks, no mash-ups, and no remixes — a tricky restriction given Jay’s penchant for sequels.

 Before we get into it, props are due to Sean Fennessey — and by extension, DJ Clark Kent — whose 2008 Jay-Z songography for Vibe magazine was a crucial cornerstone of this list’s creation.